-With the new school addition opening at P.S.
-32, the DOE has been partnering with CEC 15 and school communities since the spring 2019 to develop a collaborative rezoning and admissions plan that aims to increase diversity and integration, reduce overcrowding, and advance equity in the Gowanus/Red Hook/Carroll Gardens/Cobble Hill areas of District 15.
-This planning impacts seven zoned schools: PS 676, PS 15, PS 32, PS 58, Ps 29, PS 38 and PS 261.
-During conversations over the past year, a central piece of feedback that stood out was the need for more time to consider potential plans and further empower historically underrepresented communities in the process.
-This feedback ultimately resulted in a commitment to undertake a PAR process in both this area and Sunset Park.
+In the spring of 2019, the DOE announced that they would be rezoning seven schools in the Gowanus/Red Hook/Carroll Gardens/ Cobble Hill/Boerum Hill area of District 15 in part because of a new school addition opening at P.S.
+32. The DOE initially was partnering with CEC 15 and school communities to invite community feedback on the rezoning and admissions plan.
+The DOE’s aim was to increase diversity and integration, reduce overcrowding, and advance equity in the Gowanus/Red Hook/Carroll Gardens/Cobble Hill areas of District 15.
+The planning impacted seven zoned schools: PS 676, PS 15, PS 32, PS 58, Ps 29, PS 38 and PS 261.
+During conversations with community members and community leaders in 2019, a central piece of feedback that stood out was the need for more time to consider potential plans and meaningfully center historically excluded and underrepresented communities in the process.
+This feedback ultimately resulted in a commitment to undertake a PAR process in both Subzone 3 (Red Hook, Gowanus, Carroll Gardens, Cobble Hill and Boerum Hill) and Sunset Park.

 What is PAR and what are the goals of this project?

-Participatory action research (PAR) is a framework that is rooted in the belief that community members most impacted by an issue should be the ones to lead investigations and develop responses and recommendations..
-In this project, the PAR research team will be made up of a variety of community members, particularly from underrepresented communities within the seven school zones listed above (for info on the Sunset Park process and team, see below).
-The PAR Research team will pull from their own expertise, lived experiences, community knowledge, and existing data to collaboratively design research, collect and analyze data, produce findings, and develop recommendations regarding rezoning, admissions and school policy in this area of District 15.
+Participatory action research (PAR) is a framework that is rooted in the belief that community members most impacted by an issue should be the ones to lead investigations and develop responses and recommendations.
+In these projects, the PAR research team is made up of a diverse range of community members, particularly from historically excluded communities, who are impacted by school changes in their communities.
+The PAR Research team pulls from their own expertise, lived experiences, community knowledge, and existing data to collaboratively design research, collect and analyze data, produce findings, and develop recommendations regarding rezoning, admissions and school policy in District 15.
 This project will seek to build a complex understanding, based on community expertise, of:

 - What does equity mean and what does it look like for different members of different school communities?